-# Ways of reading
+Ways of reading

-# Reading a text in several different ways
+Reading a text in several different ways

-# Reading a text three times
+Reading a text several times

 - Familiarise yourself with the text.
 Browse through the text – form a provisional opinion of its genre and subject.
 If it is an article, look at the headings, subheadings, the summary and the reference list.
 If it is a book, study the table of contents, the foreword, the subject index, the names index, the back cover blurb and anything else that describes the text.
-Read some isolated paragraphs.
-For example, read the first and last paragraphs of an article or the opening paragraph of each chapter in a book.
+Read some isolated paragraphs, for example, read the first and last paragraphs of an article or the opening paragraph of each chapter in a book.
 By doing this you will be better prepared when you actually read the book, as you already have an idea of its contents.

 - Read quickly through the text.
 The next step is to quickly read through the whole text.
 Do not take notes yet (although you may add some small symbols in the margin – dots, lines, exclamation marks – to mark particular points of interest).
 If you do not understand everything, keep reading.
 If you do not understand anything at all, keep reading.
 You will get more than one chance to return to the text later.
 If you are reading a book, apply this strategy to, for example, one chapter at a time.
 It often helps to deal with the text in smaller chunks when reading books or other long texts (such as theses or official reports).

 - Read the text closely.
 Immerse yourself in the text.
 You are now reading to understand the text to the best of your abilities.
 Get a pen and paper – or open your laptop.
 Take notes while reading.
 Print your computer notes once finished.
 Keep all your notes together in a file.
-Over the course of the semester you build an archive of notes on the reading list.
+Over the course of the semester, build an archive of notes on the reading list.
 This archive is worth its weight in gold when preparing for exams, writing your thesis, or recalling what you studied in a previous semester.
 In addition, your archive is already providing you with a motivation to keep reading – you need to expand your archive!

 Ask the text questions.
 Try to “force” it to provide you with answers.
 Trying to clarify something you wonder about or do not understand while reading makes the reading both easier and more interesting.
-Ask different questions depending on why you are reading; from general questions about the text’s agenda, message and argumentation, to the specifics of particular words and concepts, or what an example in the text intends to illustrate.
+Ask different questions depending on why you are reading, from general questions about the text’s agenda, message and argumentation, to the specifics of particular words and concepts, or what an example in the text intends to illustrate.
 The idea is not that the text will think for you, but that you use it as an aid in thinking about your topic and your thesis.